In a paragraph…

 80% of Irish employees say they would be more loyal to an employer if they looked after their health.
 (AWHI, 2013)

 76% of Dublin workers feel there is a need for counselling in the workplace.
 (Irish Association for Counselling and Psychotherapy, IACP, survey 2013)

-For me, stress and anxiety are the cause of the other three.
-It depletes the immune system leading to fatigue and colds and it is a well known psychological fact that we store our negative emotions, like anger, in our back and shoulders.
+For me, stress and anxiety cause the other three.
+It depletes the immune system leading to fatigue and colds, and it is a psychological fact that we store our negative emotions, like anger, in our back and shoulders.

-- Stress management training - workshops on managing anxiety and stress, dealing with conflict, and team-building.
+- Training: Managing anxiety and stress, dealing with conflict, and team building;

-- Consultation on policy development regarding staff wellbeing and organisational change.
+- Consultation: Policy development regarding staff wellbeing and organisational change.